Kathy Rose O'Brien: Biography

 Television credits include Chasing Shadows (ITV), George Gently (BBC) and The Legend of Longwood which screened at the Irish Film Festival in Boston, USA.
 The RTE/Filmbase short film "Leave", which she stars in alongside Moe Dunford, premiered at the 2015 Galway Film Festival.

-Kathy Rose is an accomplished voice-over and audiobook artist and a regular performer on both RTE Radio's Drama On One and The Book on One.
+Kathy Rose is a voice-over and audiobook artist and a regular performer on both RTE Radio's Drama On One and The Book on One.

 She has spoken at events including the World Actors Forum in Dublin in 2013, where she was a panellist alongside Penelope Wilton and Kirsten Sheridan.

 Recent London theatre work includes Cinders in Baddies: The Musical by Marc Teitler and Nancy Harris at The Unicorn Theatre and the title role of Kate in The Taming of The Shrew at Shakespeare's Globe directed by Caroline Byrne.

 Kathy Rose is an accomplished voice-over and audiobook artist and a regular performer on both RTE Radio's Drama On One and The Book on One.
 She won the New York Festivals Gold Radio Award for Narration of "The Little Pen Pal" in 2018.

 Kathy Rose worked with Olivier award-winning director Rachel O'Riordan in "Come On Home" by Phillip McMahon at The Abbey Theatre in Summer 2018.
 She is one of 6 actors performing in "Theatre For One" produced by Landmark Productions (in a co-production with Octopus Theatricals) at the Cork Midsummer Festival 2019.

 Kathy Rose has just devised and curated one of the first exhibitions at the new Museum of Literature Ireland (MoLI) in Dublin, on 20th century Irish novelist Kate O'Brien.
 "Kate O'Brien: Arrow To The Heart" will run until early 2020.